HacKanCuBa/blake2signer/docs/docs/performance.md

 ## Class instantiation

-During class instantiation, both the `secret` and `personalisation` values are derived, and every parameter is checked to be in certain bounds; therefore there is a performance impact similar to sign a relatively small payload.
+During class instantiation, both the `secret` and `personalisation` values are derived, and every parameter is checked to be in certain bounds; therefore, there is a performance impact similar to sign a relatively small payload.
 It is twice as significant when instantiating [*Blake2SerializerSigner*](signers.md#blake2signer.signers.Blake2SerializerSigner) than the other signers.
 So, this creates an interesting optimization possibility: to cache the class instantiation.

 !!! warning
     If the instantiation only occurs once, then using a cache won't make a difference since the first hit is always needed to produce it.
 Test your implementation to make sure it is making a positive difference.

 There is [an example](examples.md#real-use-case) of this where the standard library `functools.cached_property` is used to cache the class instantiation.
-Another option is to use [`functools.lru_cache`](https://docs.python.org/3.8/library/functools.html?highlight=lru_cache#functools.lru_cache), just make sure that you [don't use it in a method](https://www.youtube.com/watch?v=sVjtp6tGo0g).
+Another option is to use [`functools.lru_cache`](https://docs.python.org/3.8/library/functools.html?highlight=lru_cache#functools.lru_cache), but make sure that you [don't use it in a method](https://www.youtube.com/watch?v=sVjtp6tGo0g).
 I tested caching the instantiation vs not doing it, and it takes ~98% less time!
 That's a huge performance bonus, particularly when this is done at least once per request for a web app, considering the cache lives across requests.

 !!! note
     The standard deviation presented on each evaluation should be at least two orders of magnitude lower than the mean for appropriate results.